MXHJohn314/AWS-EKS/activity_30_kubernetes/README.md

 ### In this activity, we set up all the tools for working with Kubernetes locally.

-#### NOTE!</br>make sure you have a hypervisor (such as [hyperkit](https://github.com/moby/hyperkit) for Linux and MacOS, or in Windows, the [Windows Subsystem for Linux [WSL]](https://docs.microsoft.com/en-us/windows/wsl/install-win10)) or virtual machine platform (such as [VirtualBox](https://www.virtualbox.org/)) installed on your computer before continuing with this tutorial.
+#### NOTE!</br>make sure you have a hypervisor (such as [hyperkit](https://github.com/moby/hyperkit) for Linux and MacOS, and [Windows Subsystem for Linux [WSL]](https://docs.microsoft.com/en-us/windows/wsl/install-win10)) or virtual machine platform (such as [VirtualBox](https://www.virtualbox.org/)) installed on your computer before continuing with this tutorial.
 You must have a virtual machine or hypervisor to continue!

 `kubectl`, the cli tool, is also the name of the bash Terminal command that we use to manage our cluster from our virtual testbed, `minkube`.
 Following are a few commands to get `kubectl` set up.